ceph/ceph/doc/rados/operations/health-checks.rst

 AUTH_INSECURE_GLOBAL_ID_RECLAIM_ALLOWED
 _______________________________________

-Ceph is currently configured to allow clients to reconnect to monitors using an insecure process to reclaim their previous global_id because the setting ``auth_allow_insecure_global_id_reclaim`` is set to ``true``.
-It may be necessary to leave this setting enabled while existing Ceph clients are upgraded to newer versions of Ceph that correctly and securely reclaim their global_id.
+Ceph is currently configured to allow clients that reconnect to monitors using an insecure process to reclaim their previous ``global_id``.
+Such reclaiming is allowed because, by default, ``auth_allow_insecure_global_id_reclaim`` is set to ``true``.
+It might be necessary to leave this setting enabled while existing Ceph clients are upgraded to newer versions of Ceph that correctly and securely reclaim their ``global_id``.

-If the ``AUTH_INSECURE_GLOBAL_ID_RECLAIM`` health alert has not also been raised and the ``auth_expose_insecure_global_id_reclaim`` setting has not been disabled (it is on by default), then there are currently no clients connected that need to be upgraded, and it is safe to disallow insecure global_id reclaim with:
+If the ``AUTH_INSECURE_GLOBAL_ID_RECLAIM`` health check has not also been raised and if the ``auth_expose_insecure_global_id_reclaim`` setting has not been disabled (it is enabled by default), then there are currently no clients connected that need to be upgraded.
+In that case, it is safe to disable ``insecure global_id reclaim`` by running the following command:

 .. prompt:: bash $

    ceph config set mon auth_allow_insecure_global_id_reclaim false

-If there are still clients that need to be upgraded, then this alert can be silenced temporarily with:
+On the other hand, if there are still clients that need to be upgraded, then this alert can be temporarily silenced by running the following command:

 .. prompt:: bash $

    ceph health mute AUTH_INSECURE_GLOBAL_ID_RECLAIM_ALLOWED 1w   # 1 week

-Although we do NOT recommend doing so, you can also disable this warning indefinitely
+Although we do NOT recommend doing so, you can also disable this alert indefinitely by running the following command:
-with:

 .. prompt:: bash $